vrabb-gh/animated-items/README.md

 ## Issues and Suggestions
 If there are any issues, or you would like to suggest an addition, please report/suggest them on the [GitHub repository](https://github.com/vrabb-gh/animated-items).

-## Announcement
-It has come to my attention that most of you who have downloaded this resource pack still play on version 1.20.
-This means that I will now start releasing every new version to versions 1.20 and above!

 ---